Conversations for Listening

 Bureau for Listening, is for, not of.

 So are these conversation for, not on, listening as a phenomena.
 There is no authority within these conversations.
-Just a search and an attempt on create space, meetings and understandings for listening.
+Just a search and an attempt of creating space, meetings and understandings for listening.
 We seek to wonder upon listening, while listening.

 Conversation archive